etzm/iscc-sum/docs/treewalk-spec.md

 - Determining if an entry is a regular entry or container
 - Recursing into sub-containers

-References (symbolic links, redirects, etc.) **MUST** be completely excluded from traversal results.
+References (symbolic links, redirects) MUST NOT appear in traversal output AND MUST NOT be followed.

 ## 5. Treewalk-Ignore Extension